Ultimate Guide on How To Find a Literary Agent

 - Literary Agent portals: Below are some handy websites that you can search through to find or verify literary agents, but some of these require you to subscribe for a fee:

-Top Tip: We suggest sending out a handful of submissions at a time and sending off 1 after receiving a ‘no.’
+Top Tip: We suggest sending out a handful of submissions at a time and sending off 1 at a time after each ‘no.’

 Usually, each literary agent will provide a list of requirements for what they want.
 The list should include the following items: